dotnet/AspNetCore.Docs/aspnetcore/client-side/blazor/index.md

 DESCRIPTION

 [Introduction to Blazor](xref:client-side/blazor/introduction/index)
-Explains how Blazor runs in the browser to execute C#/Razor code with WebAssembly and the Mono runtime.
+Explains how Blazor runs in the browser to execute C#/Razor code with WebAssembly and the .NET runtime.

 \[Create components](xref:client-side/blazor/create-components/index)
 DESCRIPTION